ttendaim/springboot-pipeline/README.md

 $ sudo apt install -y docker.io
 $ sudo usermod -a -G docker ubuntu
 $ sudo docker run -d --name sonar -p 9000:9000 sonarqube:lts-community
+$ sudo apt install maven

+NB: the java version on agent has to be the same with the server
 ```

 ## Step 4: Add necessary credentials